-Taking top honors in our best web hosting charts, Bluehost is a company based in Utah which is owned by web giant Endurance International Group (EIG).
-It offers basic shared hosting from $2.95 monthly (on a three-year contract), with WordPress plans starting at $20 per month (although that’s also a discounted introductory rate).
+Taking top honors in our web hosting provider chart, Bluehost is a company based in Utah which is owned by web giant Endurance International Group (EIG).
+It offers basic shared hosting from $2.75 monthly (on a three-year contract), with WordPress plans starting at $20 per month (although that’s also a discounted introductory rate).

 For the money, you get automated setup for WordPress, not to mention other popular apps via a Mojo Marketplace-powered system.
 There’s also a cPanel-based area to allow expert users to tweak things.

 Furthermore, Bluehost provides a Weebly-based website builder.
 This is a basic browser-based affair that lets you create a website of up to six pages, and there are no extras like site templates included.
 But still, it’s better than nothing, and more functionality is in the pipeline – plus you get this builder with the basic account.

-There’s also good customer support on offer, and the end result is a mix of user-friendly aspects alongside a good amount of power, and potential tweaking for more advanced users.
+There’s also good customer support on offer, a free site migration tool and the end result is a mix of user-friendly aspects alongside a good amount of power, and potential tweaking for more advanced users.

 Cheapest Bluehost Shared Plan |